Brett Rochkind

 What attracted you to SoftBank Investment Advisers?

 As a student of investing, I’ve revered Masa since I was an analyst at Morgan Stanley.
-His initial investment in Alibaba in 2000 is the best investment in history.
-That $20 million has returned more than $100 billion in gains.
+His initial investment in Alibaba in 2000 is one of the best investments in history.
+That $20 million has returned more than $70 billion in gains.
 So it caught my attention when I saw that SoftBank was raising a $100 billion fund back in 2017.
 You can do so much with that capital to impact and improve the world.

 02 —